 Senior-level finance jobs would require you to combine your professional insight with technical expertise and managerial skills.
 MBA (Finance) and MS (Finance) are two of the most sought-after courses for aspirants in this domain.
 Moreover, there are several certifications for those who want to uphold a standard of practice in their professional career.
 Learn more about MBA in finance and career options.

 These include Chartered Financial Analyst (CFA), Chartered Public Accountant (CPA), Certified Financial Planner (CFP), Financial Risk Manager (FRM) certification, and others.

-With this perspective, let us move on to some distinguished career options after a finance degree and delve into the job specifications, required qualifications, desired skill sets.
+With this perspective on how many jobs are available in finance, let us move on to some distinguished career options after a finance degree and delve into the job specifications, required qualifications, desired skill sets.

 Top Career Options in Finance

 There are a number of options among careers in finance you can pursue if you want to be specializing in finance, or make a finance career in financial professional jobs.
 Take a look at the most popular finance careers or finance jobs.

 Accounting is an extensive field of study and practice, comprising a variety of financial services.
 Broadly, it is concerned with recording and maintaining the flow of money for a public entity or private company.
 Public accountants also give suggestions and deliver reports to cut down expenses, boost revenue, and improve financial health.

 As an accountant, you can work in-house to help organizations get their finances in order, understand the soundness of their investments, and make projections to achieve long-term goals.
 Employment opportunities may arise in the commercial or private sector as well as in select accounting firms.

 The Big Four firms across the fields of finance, namely Deloitte, EY, KPMG, and PwC, collectively offer the largest share of professional services in public accounting.
 They provide assistance in auditing and attestation, tax consulting, business advisory, internal control, and governance to their corporate and government partners globally.